 Mr. Kasujja contended that there was no company resolution authorising the petitioner to file this petition in court.
-He relied on the cases of Makerere Properties vs M. R. Karia HCCS No.32 of 1994 [1995] 3KLR 25 and Bugerere Coffee Growers vs Sebaduka & Anor [1970] E.A.
-147 for his
+He relied on the cases of Makerere Properties vs M. R. Karia HCCS

+No.32 of 1994 [1995] 3KLR 25 and Bugerere Coffee Growers vs Sebaduka & Anor [1970]

-5 submission that a suit instituted by a company without authority of the directors is not maintainable.
+E.A.
+147 for his submission that a suit instituted by a company without authority of the directors is not maintainable.

 In reply, Mr. Kibedi submitted that the decisions of court relied upon by the respondent have been overruled by the Court of Appeal and the present position was that any director could authorise the filing of the suit.
-In his view, since

-10 was that any director could authorise the filing of the suit.
 In his view, since Mr. Onegi Obel, the chairman and a director of the petitioner had authorised the filing of the petitioner, that constituted sufficient authority.